The Day Everything Shifted — Modern Paraphrase | fresh.bible

 David wasn't playing — he literally couldn't afford the bride-price.
 In that culture, marrying a king's daughter required a significant payment.
 David had nothing.
 Saul knew this.
 So he named a price that was really a sentence:

 Saul said, "Tell David the king doesn't want money.
-He wants a hundred foreskins from the — to take revenge on the king's enemies."
+He wants a hundred foreskins from the Philistines — to take revenge on the king's enemies."

 Let that land.
-Saul was essentially saying: go fight a hundred Philistines in close combat and bring back proof.
+Saul was essentially saying: go fight a hundred in close combat and bring back proof.
 He wasn't asking for a bride-price.
 He was ordering a suicide mission.

 Here's where every one of schemes collapsed: